 The GRA:CE project is exploring the relationship between social action, discipleship and church growth in the Church of England.
-Church Urban Fund, Theos, and the Church of England are working in partnership on this programme of in-depth research to better understand how these fit together in practice in communities across the country, amidst a wide diversity of church traditions, contexts, and sizes.
+Church Urban Fund, Theos, and the Church of England are working in partnership on this three-year research programme to help us better understand how these fit together in practice in communities across the country.

-The project combines qualitative and quantitative research.
-The first phase of the empirical research is underway and involves interviews and participant observation in more than 60 parishes across England.
+The project combines qualitative and quantitative research to explore the questions above, and more.
+The first phase of the empirical research involves interviews and participant observation in more than 60 parishes across England, covering a wide diversity of church traditions, contexts, and sizes.
 This will be followed by survey-based research to identify key trends and patterns at a national level.

 Our aim is that the GRA:CE project will provide an enriching combination of learning, challenge, and encouragement for the church, as well as providing robust and insightful evidence about its activities to wider audiences.